Osborw/large-scale/README.md

 ## Deployment

-From root directory, an example command that will run the server.
+From root directory of the application, this example command will run the server.
 It will run on your machine's port 5000:
 ```
+pip3 install -r requirements.txt
 python3 app.py
 ```